PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ![Step34](assembly_guide/pictures/step34.webp)

-## Step 31: Close your PlanktoScope
+## Step 32: Close your PlanktoScope

 !!! warning
     Take a moment to check your wiring one last time.
 Also check the routing, make sure the LED wires and the pump stepper wires are in their dedicated channel.

 ![Step33](assembly_guide/render/step33.webp)

-Place the top **L** into the slots on the Planktonscope body.
+Place the top **L** into the slots on the PlanktoScope body.
 Secure it in place with screws and nuts.

 ![Step34](assembly_guide/render/step34.webp)

-## Step 32: Enjoy!
+## Step 33: Enjoy!

 Congratulations on a job well done.
 You can have some rest, get a tea and some biscuits!